Perejil Island crisis: Operation Romeo-Sierra

-On the morning of July 18, 2002, Spain launched Operation Romeo-Sierra to remove the Moroccan soldiers.
+On the morning of 18 July 2002, Spain launched Operation Romeo-Sierra to remove the Moroccan soldiers.
 The operation was carried out by Spanish special forces unit Grupo de Operaciones Especiales.
 Four Eurocopter Cougar helicopters that had taken off from Facinas landed 28 Spanish commandos on the island.
 The entire operation was coordinated by the Spanish Navy from the amphibious ship Castilla, on station at the Strait of Gibraltar.
 The Spanish Air Force deployed F-18 and Mirage F-1 fighters to provide air cover in case the Royal Moroccan Air Force attempted to intervene.
 The Spanish patrol boats Izaro and Laya came alongside the Moroccan gunboat El Lahiq, at anchor off the island, in order to prevent it from interfering with the operation.
 The boat's 20mm cannon was considered to be a significant threat by the Spanish forces.
 The boat's crew prepared their weapons and used their spotlight to try to blind Spanish pilots but did not otherwise obstruct the landing.

 The Spanish forces were under orders to try to achieve their objective with zero casualties and their rules of engagement permitted them to use lethal force only if the Moroccans fired on them.
 The Moroccan marines present on the island did not offer any resistance and rapidly surrendered.
 One of them took cover behind a rock and aimed his rifle at the Spanish but chose to surrender peacefully rather than fire.
 Within a matter of minutes, all of six Moroccan servicemen were taken prisoner, and the island was secured.
 The prisoners were transported by helicopter to the headquarters of Civil Guard in Ceuta, from where they were transported to the Moroccan border.
 Over the course of the same day, the Spanish commandos on the island were replaced by soldiers of the Spanish Legion.

 Aftermath

 The Spanish Legion troops on the island remained there after the operation was complete.
 The United States mediated the situation, that eventually returned to the status quo ante bellum.
 All Spanish troops were withdrawn, and the island remains unoccupied but claimed by both sides.
-BBC News interviewed Spanish citizens across Madrid after the conflict, and most people supported this incursion.
+BBC News interviewed Spanish citizens across Madrid after the conflict, and most people supported the intervention.
 Opposition politician Gaspar Llamazares of the United Left party said that Spain should not fall into the "provocation trap", so that it does not ruin its image in North Africa.